akeneo/pim-helpcenter/content/md/what-is/what-is-an-asset.md

 # Definition of an asset

-You will use an asset whenever you want to enrich your products with files.
-These files can be, for example, pictures or user manuals of your products.
+An asset can be a HD image, a video, a PDF installation guide...
+Any kind of files that can be used to enrich a product in Akeneo.

 ::: ee
-This feature is only available in the Entreprise Edition.
+Assets are only available in the Enterprise Edition.
 :::

-One asset is composed of several files depending on if you need a different version of this asset for each of your locales or channels.
+An asset is always `scopable` because an asset reference file can be declined for each channel depending on your export needs.
+It can also be `localisable`, if you want to have a specific version for the locales enabled in the PIM.
+For instance, you can have a PDF guide in English, another one in French, another one in German...
+Thus, for each asset created, you may have several files attached to it.

 ![Asset](../img/Settings_What-is-an-asset.svg)

-An asset has a unique code which is mandatory and optional properties :
+An asset has a unique code which is mandatory and optional properties:
-- A set of files: one or several reference files and their variations per channel,
+- One or more reference files,
+- One variation (or none) per channel,
 - A description,
 - An end date of use,
 - Some tags (to qualify the asset and find it quickly).

-As stated above, an asset can be localizable.
-In this case, you will have as many reference files than activated locales.
-It is very useful when you need, for example, one PDF file for your manual in English and another one in French.

-To finish, you can define different transformations of these assets according to your channel needs, i.e. a picture with different sizes depending on the channels.
-To learn more about these transformations, you can go [here](assets-transformation.html).
+To unleash the power of our Product Asset Manager (PAM), you will need to upload asset transformations for your channels (see our dedicated : [About the asset transformations](assets-transformation.html) so the PIM generates variations based on the reference file.
+Let's say you upload a HD image as a reference file, you can decide to reduce its resolution and/or size for your e-commerce channel, and do the same for the mobile channel.
+This is what asset transformation are used for.

 # Why should I use assets?